-Without disclosing the number of aircraft, the KAI said FA-50 took part in the Air Show Radom, a two-day airshow that started on August 26, to target the European market.
-This is the second time the South Korean fighter jet made an official flight in Europe, followed by its first flight at Poland's Armed Forces Day event on August 15.
+Without disclosing the number of aircraft, the Korea Aerospace Industries (KAI) said FA-50 took part in the Air Show Radom, a two-day airshow that started on August 26, to target the European market.
+This is the second time the South Korean fighter jet made an official flight in Europe, after its first flight at Poland's Armed Forces Day event on August 15.

 The South Korean aircraft maker struck a $3 billion deal with Poland in September 2022 to sell 48 FA-50s to the European country.
 After delivering 12 units of the fighter jets by the end of 2023, the KAI will send the rest 36 after customizing them in accordance with the Polish Air Force's request.

-FA-50s will be used as the main aircraft for combat missions by the Polish Air Force, replacing its current MIG-29 fighter jets.
-The FA-50 has air-to-air and air-to-ground missile systems.
-It also incorporates an active electronically scanned array (AESA) radar-based detection and aerial refueling capabilities.
+FA-50s will be used as the main aircraft for combat missions by the Polish Air Force, replacing its current MiG-29 fighter jets.
+The upgraded version "FA-50PL" also incorporates an active electronically scanned array (AESA) radar-based detection and aerial refueling capabilities.
 An AESA can electronically steer the beam of radio waves to point in different directions.

 At the air show held in east-central Poland, the KAI also presented other products such as light-armed helicopters and NI-500VT, an unmanned aircraft with vertical takeoff and landing capabilities.